 #1 The battle of Berlin.
 How was it?

-Zhukov’s and Konev’s troops advance was slower than predicted, the wrecked buildings made the fight unbearably slow.
-The Frontoviki (Red Army veterans), despite the allure of capturing the ‘Lair of the fascist beast’, as they called Berlin, a trophy culminating four years of war, were terrified of dying in the last heartbeats of the conflict.
+Zhukov’s and Konev’s troops advance was slower than predicted, the wrecked buildings made the progress unbearably slow.
+The Frontoviki (Red Army veterans), despite the allure of capturing the ‘Lair of the fascist beast’, a trophy culminating four years of privations, were terrified of dying in the last heartbeats of the conflict.

-From the cellars, the Landser (German veteran) surprised the T-34 with their Panzerfausts, while from the windows above, they picked with their rifles the columns of marching infantry.
-To counter such tactics, the Frontoviki developed some clever ones of his own.
-Two rows of tanks would form on each side of the street, blasting windows and facades on both sides.
+From the cellars, the Landser (German veteran) emerged to surprise the T-34 with their Panzerfausts, while from the windows above, they picked the columns of marching infantry.
+To counter such tactics, the Frontoviki developed some clever ones of their own.
+Two rows of tanks would form on each side of the street, spraying windows and facades on both sides.
 While the crews would fasten old bed springs on the hulls of the tanks, so the projectiles of the Panzerfaust would bounce and explode prematurely.

-By capturing this German weapon, they would use to blast holes in the buildings, and with sub-machine guns, grenades and flamethrowers, they would go in and clean building after building.
-Whenever resistance proved too hard to break, the heavy guns 152mm and 203 mm Howitzers, would blast a building to rubble, burying all the defenders and civilians alike.
+By capturing this German weapon, the Soviet units would use it to blast holes in the buildings, and with sub-machine guns, grenades and flamethrowers, they would go in and clean house after house.
+Whenever resistance proved too hard to break, the heavy guns 152mm and 203 mm Howitzers, would reduce the strongholds to rubble, burying defenders and civilians alike.

-The Russians were paranoid with the idea of SS units dressing civilian clothes, hidden in the basements amongst civilians, and many times fired upon the bunkers and cellars even when a white flag was hoisted.
+The Russians were paranoid with the idea of SS units dressing civilian clothes and hidden in the basements amongst civilians.
+As a consequence the Frontoviki would fire upon the bunkers and cellars even when a white flag was hoisted.
 The Red Army was also implacable against the ‘traitors’ of General Vlasov and the Russian of the ROA (Russian Liberation Army), who fought for the Germans.

 #2 The daily life during the battle

-During the day the Frontoviki were too busy fighting, but when the night fell, they descended into cellars, stole watches at gun-point, and literally anything that would fit in the parcels, they sent home.
-Finally they snatched girls to rape them.
-But to be fair, not everything was raping, killing and looting in the front.
-The Red Army also provided food to the starving population, and under Berzarin, the new Soviet commander of Berlin, they immediately begun to re-establish essential services.
+During the day the Frontoviki were too busy tussling, but when the night fell some descended into cellars, stole watches at gun-point, or literally anything fitting in a parcel to be sent home.
+But if these rounds came to be so feared by the civilians, was because young girls were snatched and raped.
+But to be fair, not everything was raping, killing, and looting in the front.
+The Red Army also provided food for the starving population, and under Berzarin, the new Soviet commander of Berlin, they immediately begun to re-establish essential services.

 The French SS units fought especially well, destroying over 50 tanks in their sector, but Zhukov’s front kept pushing them towards the Reichstag, which had been chosen by Stalin as the symbolic goal of the offensive.
 The soldier who would plant the Soviet flag on top of the Reichstag would be immortalised in history for ever.